root4loot/recrawl/README.md

 ![Go version](https://img.shields.io/badge/Go-v1.19-blue.svg) [![Contribute](https://img.shields.io/badge/Contribute-Welcome-green.svg)](CONTRIBUTING.md)
-# urlwalk
+# recrawl

-urlwalk is a Go library and command-line interface tool for recursively crawling websites and extracting URLs.
+recrawl is a Go library and command-line interface tool for recursively crawling websites and extracting URLs.
 It provides a simple yet flexible API for developers to integrate URL discovery into their projects.
 It's particularly useful for security professionals, web developers, and anyone who needs to extract and analyze URLs from websites.

 ### Key Features

-- Discover hidden endpoints with urlwalk's versatile, regex-based approach.
+- Discover hidden endpoints with recrawl's versatile, regex-based approach.
 - Avoid duplicate URLs and crawl traps for more accurate results.
 - Customize your crawl with scoping capabilities for greater control.
 - Target IPv4 addresses in addition to hostnames.
-- Use urlwalk's easy-to-use CLI with piped input support.
+- Use recrawl's easy-to-use CLI with piped input support.
-- Integrate endpoint discovery into your own tools with urlwalk's library.
+- Integrate endpoint discovery into your own tools with recrawl's library.
 - Optimized for performance with the use of standard HTTP library and concurrent crawling.

 ## Installation

 ### Go
 ```
-go install github.com/root4loot/urlwalk@master
+go install github.com/root4loot/recrawl@master
 ```

 ### Docker
 ```
-git clone https://github.com/root4loot/urlwalk.git && cd urlwalk
+git clone https://github.com/root4loot/recrawl.git && cd recrawl
-docker build -t urlwalk .
+docker build -t recrawl .
-docker run -it urlwalk -h
+docker run -it recrawl -h
 ```

 ## Usage
 ```
-Usage: ./urlwalk [options] (-t <target>|-i targets.txt)
+Usage: ./recrawl [options] (-t <target>|-i targets.txt)

 TARGETING:
    -t,    --target         target host                         (comma-separated)